TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 - Updated the `/test_models` endpoint to handle the new model

 ### Dependency Management
-- Updated `requirements.txt` with all necessary dependencies
+- Updated `requirements.txt` with all necessary dependencies, including langchain_cohere
-- Installed updated dependencies to resolve import issues
+- Fixed issues in `adaptbaby_main.py` related to import errors and undefined variables

 ### Rate Limiting and Usage Quotas Implementation
 - Added Flask-Limiter to the project dependencies